 City Monument – Gol Gumbad, Lodhi Road

 Reach after sunset.
-Rows of tube lights are fitted on the floor; the domed roof is bathed in a bright orange glow.
-As you enter from the side gate (on Lodhi Road), the white light falling off the tomb’s wall shows you the way.
-A few trees are lit subtly; others are left in darkness.
-Inside, the chamber is washed in a deep-gold shade; strobe lamps are arranged artistically at several vantage points.
+Rows of tubelights are fitted on the floor; the domed roof is bathed in a bright orange glow.
+The chamber inside is washed in a deep-gold shade; strobe lamps are arranged artistically at several vantage points.
 Someone outside the complex could mistake this blaze for fire.
-Delhi hasn’t seen anything like this.

 There are many Lodhi-era tombs in Delhi and all are alike: stone flooring, walls of random rubble masonry and locked stairways.
-The uniformity and the fact that we have no clue of the buried men make these structures banal.
+This predictability, plus the anonymity of the buried men, make these structures somewhat boring.
 But the beamy atmosphere in the chamber of this tomb is beautiful.
 The light rays cast melancholic shadows on the austere niches.
-The dome’s artwork catches the eye easily.
-In the night, standing alone inside the illuminated tomb, you spin into a roller-coaster ride of longing, love, regret.
-Just what a ruin should do.
+The dome’s artwork instantly catches the eyes.
+In the night, standing alone inside the illuminated tomb, you spin into a roller-coaster ride of longing, love, and regret.
+Just what an old abandoned building should do.

 While the gate remains locked, the guard will happily open it for you.
 Be warned: sometimes the lights are not fully on.
 Good luck.